lorainemg/type-inference/README.md

 (...)
 ```

-The example above allows the type of the argument n and the return to be inferred simultaneously, since the return of the recursive function is used in a + operation that is only defined for Int.
+The example above allows the type of the argument `n` and the return to be inferred simultaneously, since the return of the recursive function is used in a `+` operation that is only defined for `Int`.
 However, in the following example:

 ```[cool]
 (...)